Willow Lake Farm

 Willow Lake Farm, also known as the K-State Student Farm, has two acres in production and is managed and worked by K-State graduate students, undergraduate students and volunteers.
 The farm grows many different species and varieties of fruits, vegetables, and mushrooms.

-The farm was created in 2008 with the help of Dr. Rhonda Janke (Associate Professor of Horticulture and Farm Adviser) and K-State alumnus Lani Myer.
+The farm was created in 2008 with the help of Dr. Rhonda Janke (former faculty member) and K-State alumnus Lani Myer.
 The purpose of the farm is to provide education and high quality produce to the Manhattan community with a focus on sustainable food production.
 In addition the farm serves as an excellent site for undergraduate and graduate student research.

 Willow Lake Student Farm Club